ParallelUniv3rse/kb-adaa-wiki/Transactions.md

 - returns data normally for up to 2 years
 - if you don't fill in the fromDate and toDate parameters, the transaction history is returned only for 90 days from today.
+- use the accountServicer attribute as a unique payment identifier.
+This will provide you with a connection in the payment lifecycle

 > **Limits**
 >